charonn0/VT-Hash/Misc/readme.txt

-VT Hash Check 1.55
+VT Hash Check 1.56
-Copyright ©2009-15 Boredom Software, All Rights Reserved
+Copyright ©2009-16 Boredom Software, All Rights Reserved

 1. Purpose
 2. Installing
 3. Using
 4. Uninstalling
-5. Bugs & Issues
-6. Misc notes
+5. Misc notes
-7. Contact
+6. Contact

 1. Purpose
 The purpose of this program is to quickly check the MD5, SHA1, or SHA256 checksum of a given file against the checksum database of VirusTotal.com.
-If the checksum matches a file already scanned by VirusTotal.com then the results of 41 anti-virus scanners are shown.
+If the checksum matches a file already scanned by VirusTotal.com then the results of 40+ anti-virus scanners are shown.

 2. Installing
 To install the program, run the setup.exe file.